RagnarB83/ash-documentation/docs/torch_interface.rst

 This allows the use of such neural network potentials as any other theory-level within ASH.

 Energies and gradients can be requested (just like a regular QM or MM theory) and so a valid TorchTheory object can be used for single-point energies, geometry optimizations, numerical frequencies, surface scans, NEB, molecular dynamics etc. within ASH.
+Even hybrid ONIOM and QM/MM calculations are possible (with some limitations).

 **TorchTheory class:**